 Processing refers to the methods used to transform harvested coffee fruit (aka coffee cherries) into the green coffee seeds (aka beans!) that we roast.
 It's one of many steps that coffee goes through before being brewed, and includes the steps used to remove the three layers surrounding a coffee bean (the cherry, mucilage and parchment), as well as how beans are dried.
 There are three main ways that coffee is processed, and each produces unique characteristics.
-They are natural, washed and semi-washed.
+They are natural, washed and semi-washed (or honey).

 Natural Processing Creates a Heavier Body and an Explosion of Fruit Flavors